-– Payment necessary to prevent the eviction of the employee from the employee’s principal residence or foreclosure on the mortgage on that residence.
+– Payments necessary to prevent eviction or foreclosure on the mortgage of your primary residence.

 – Burial or funeral expenses

 All 401k hardship withdrawals are still subject to taxes.
 This means that a $10,000 withdrawal can result in not only significantly less cash in your pocket (possibly as little as $6,500 or $7,500 if you are in a high income tax bracket), but causes you to forgo forever the tax-deferred growth that could have been generated by those assets.

 401k hardship withdrawal proceeds cannot be returned to the account once the disbursement has been made, and in most cases you’re not permitted to contribute to your plan for six months after the withdrawal.
 The IRS also requires that the amount withdrawn be reported as gross income.